Ultrafast Photo-induced Phase Change in SnSe

-Conversely, an ultrafast photoinduced $Pnma$-$Immm$ structural phase transition was recently observed in SnSe accompanied by a fluence dependent softening of A$_{g}$ phonon modes \cite{HuangPRX2022}.
-This Peierls-like structural instability is driven by the removal of electrons in nondispersive electronic bands associated with Se $4 p_x$-orbitals by NIR absorption.
-The authors estimated the $Pnma$ phase is fully destabilized in favor of the $Immm$ phase at a photoexcited carrier density of $0.2$ holes per formula unit, corresponding to a carrier density $\sim 9 \times $10$^{20}$ cm$^{-3}$ and in good agreement with the measured $F_c$ observed here.
-This transition is expected to cause band structure renormalization and a closure of the electronic band gap \cite{HuangPRX2022}.
-A similar band gap collapse has been observed in other semiconductors under high excitation fluences \cite{ChemlaIEEEQE1984}.
-The charge density-mediated, non-thermal transition to a semi-metallic band structure could explain a two component response as domains of the second phase appear.
-Moreover, the final transition to a fluence independent conductivity (Fig.~\ref{fig2}(d)) could be expected for a semi-metal, however more quantitative conclusions are prevented by the lack of knowledge of the electronic band structure of the transient $Immm$ phase.
+A photo-induced $Pnma$-$Immm$ structural phase transition was recently observed in SnSe accompanied by a fluence-dependent softening of A$_{g}$ phonon modes \cite{HuangPRX2022}.
+This Peierls-like structural instability is driven by the removal of electrons in nondispersive electronic bands derived from both Se $4 px$- and Sn $5 s$-orbitals \cite{HuangARX2023}, which form the non-dispersive bands at $\Gamma$ \cite{HongMTP2019}.
+The authors estimated the $Pnma$ phase is fully destabilized in favor of the $Immm$ phase at a photoexcited carrier density of $0.2$ holes per formula unit, corresponding to $9\times10^{20}$~cm$^{-3}$.
+The corresponding critical density from these measurements is estimated as $n_c = F_c(1-R)\eta \lambda/h c d\approx 2\times 10^{21}$~cm$^{-3}$, in fair agreement.
+The transition to the $Immm$ phase is expected to cause band structure renormalization and a closure of the electronic band gap, leading to semimetallic electronic dispersion \cite{HuangPRX2022}.
+A transition to a semimetallic band structure could explain the fixed finite-frequency spectral peak above $F_c$ as a new interband THz absorption would appear in the mid-IR.
+Additional support for this idea is the relatively fluence-independent conductivity above $F_c$ shown in Fig.~\ref{fig2}(d), which would would be expected for a system whose gap is collapsed as excitation only serves to heat the charge distribution.
+While a recent time-resolved ARPES study of SnSe observed some evidence of spectral weight within the gap as early as 40 fs following photoexcitation, the 800~nm excitation fluence was significantly below $F_c$ at 0.95~mJ/cm\cite{OkawaSM2023}.